weakish/docs-en/views/rest_api.md

 #### Conditional Delete

-Similar to conditional updates, we pass an URL-encoded `where` parameter to the `DELETE` request.
+Similar to conditional updates, we pass a URL-encoded `where` parameter to the `DELETE` request.

 ```sh
 curl -X DELETE \